pcorey/pcorey.github.io/_posts/2017-10-09-learning-to-crawl-building-a-bare-bones-web-crawler-with-elixir.markdown

 While we accomplished everything we set out to do, our final result is still very much a bare bones web crawler.
 A more mature crawler would come equipped with more sophisticated scraping logic, rate limiting, caching, and more efficient optimizations.

 That being said, I’m proud of what we’ve accomplished.
-Be sure to check out [the entire `HelloCrawler`{:.language-elixir} project on Github](https://github.com/pcorey/hello_crawler/).
+Be sure to check out [the entire `HelloCrawler`{:.language-elixir} project on Github](https://github.com/pcorey/hello_crawler/blob/master/lib/hello_crawler.ex).

+I’d like to thank [Mischov](https://github.com/mischov) for his incredibly helpful suggestions for improving [this article](https://github.com/pcorey/pcorey.github.io/issues/31) and [the underlying codebase](https://github.com/pcorey/hello_crawler/issues/1).
+If you have any other suggestions, let me know!